dannydenenberg/wuthefwasthat.github.io/_posts/2013-03-21-homomorphic-encryption.markdown

 But Alice doesn't want to give away her genome to someone she doesn't know.
 What does she do?

-At the very least, she could encrypt her data before sending it off.
-At least that way, the mailman can't steal the DNA.
-But still, Bob seemingly needs to have a decryption key in order to do anything with it.

 To solve this problem, we need something magical.

 ### Definition